checkly/docs.checklyhq.com/site/content/docs/open-telemetry/importing-traces/_index.md

 ---
-title: Exporting traces to 3rd party backends
+title: Importing your backend traces to Checkly
 weight: 40
 menu:
   integrations: